 - Regional School District 14 will attract, develop and retain the highest quality teachers, administrators, and staff.

-- Regional School District 14 will provide safe and secure facilities equipped with technology enabling a 21st century modern learning environment that mirrors our educational values.
+- Regional School District 14 will provide safe and secure facilities equipped with technology enabling a modern learning environment that mirrors our educational values.

 District Improvement Plan